 You should expect a bill after your visit if:

 - your payment at check-in didn’t cover the full charges of the services you were scheduled to receive, and/or

 - you received additional services during your visit

 Your doctor and care team may not know all the services you’ll need until they see you.
 When you come in for a scheduled visit, your doctor may request additional services like lab tests or X-rays.
 Charges for these additional services will appear on your bill.
 If you don't see them on your next bill, they'll appear on a future bill.

 You may receive preventive and non-preventive care services during the same visit.
 These services may result in different costs.
 For example, suppose you come in for a routine physical.
-Since routine physicals are considered a preventive care service, they’re typically covered at little or no cost to you.
+Since routine physicals are considered a preventive care service, they’re typically covered at no cost or at a copay.

 During your routine physical exam, however, your doctor might decide that a mole needs to be removed for testing.
 Because mole removal and the lab tests involved in testing are considered non-preventive care services, you’d probably have to pay an additional copay, coinsurance, or deductible payment for these procedures.
-So, although your routine physical exam would be covered at little or no cost as a preventive care service, additional payments would probably be required for the two non-preventive services (removal of the mole and lab work of the mole) you received during your visit.
+So, although your routine physical exam would be covered at no cost or at a copay as a preventive care service, additional payments would probably be required for the two non-preventive services (removal of the mole and lab work of the mole) you received during your visit.
 The extra costs will appear on your bill later.

 Depending on the types of services you receive, you may get what’s known as a professional bill or a hospital bill.

 - Professional bill — This will show your charges for services usually received at a medical office, including doctor’s office visits, lab tests, and X-rays.
 It may also include physician-related services provided in a hospital — for example, when a radiologist reviews X-rays taken in a hospital.